 (b) All fees required by the Central Repository and the FBI.

-B. An applicant eligible for the written or clinical examination shall be notified at least 30 days before the scheduled examination.
+B. An applicant eligible for the clinical examination shall be given a timely appointment.

 (1) 75 percent or higher on the theory examination; and

 (2) 75 percent or higher on the clinical examination.

 E. A license may not be issued until the Board has:

 (1) Received and reviewed the criminal history records information; and

 (2) Approved the application.